microsoft/vscode-docs/docs/remote/troubleshooting.md

 - using password authentication,
 - using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible,

 ...VS Code should automatically prompt you to enter needed information.
 If you do not see the prompt, enable the `remote.SSH.showLoginTerminal` [setting](/docs/getstarted/settings.md) in VS Code.
 This setting displays the terminal whenever VS Code runs an SSH command.
-You can then enter your auth code, password, or passphrase when the terminal appears.
+You can then enter your authentication code, password, or passphrase when the terminal appears.

 If you are on macOS and Linux and want to reduce how often you have to enter a password or token, you can enable the `ControlMaster` feature on your **local machine** so that OpenSSH runs multiple SSH sessions over a single connection.